top of page

 Luciferase Reporter Cell Lines for Monitoring

-We also offer Gaussia luciferase reporter cell lines, a special type of luciferase that is naturally secreted from cells, which allows for the measurement of reporter activity in the media without harming the cells.
+We also offer Gaussia luciferase reporter cell lines, a special type of luciferase that is naturally secreted from cells, which allows for the easy measurement of reporter activity directly in the media without any need to harvest the cells.

 Principle

-TF luciferase reporter stable cell line utilizes artificial promoter constructs to drive luciferase expression.
-The promoter region can consists of multiple repeats of a cis-element TF binding site, a DNA fragment from the promoter region of a known TF downstream gene, or a DNA fragment containing putative/known TF binding sites.
-There are several ways that a TF can be activated, such as through extracellular stimuli or through intracellular signaling pathways.
-Once activated, the TF translocates to the nucleus and often interacts with relevant co-factors to drive gene expression.
-Once luciferase is expressed, it can generate light in an enzymatic assay and the amount of light measured is positively correlated with the level of TF activation
+TF luciferase reporter stable cell line utilizes a specially engineered promoter constructs to drive luciferase expression.
+The promoter region consists of multiple repeats of a cis-element TF binding site, a DNA fragment from the promoter region of a known TF-targeted gene, or a DNA fragment containing putative or known TF binding sites.
+TF activation can occur through various mechanisms, such as extracellular stimuli or intracellular signaling pathways.
+Upon activation, the TF translocates to the nucleus, often interacting with relevant co-factors to promote luciferase gene expression.
+The resulting luciferase activity produces light in an enzymatic assay, with the intensity of the light directly correlating to the level of TF activation.

 Benefits